 Regular Partnered Tournaments:

 First started in February 2011, the Masters Cup tournament is one of the longest running and premier online events in the South East Asian + Oceania region!
-Originally monthly, the Masters Cup has since expanded to include the Americas, and is now run fortnightly.
-One edition is NA/SEA only, the next open to all regions, repeat.
+Originally monthly, the Masters Cup has since expanded to now be run fortnightly, with a $1000 Prizepool!
+One edition is WCS Circuit only, the next open globally, repeat.
 The Masters Cup is directly run by the OSC team.

 Run by Wardi and streamed on WardiTv, the Wardi Open is a $400+ Groups into Playoff style tournament for EU, NA + KR stars!

-NA Ladder Heroes is a tournament run by feardragon that encourages and rewards players for practicing and playing on the NA Ladder!
+NA + EU Ladder Heroes are tournaments run by feardragon that encourage and rewards players for practicing and playing on the NA/EU Ladders!
 Each week the top 20 highest ranked GM players earn points towards a Monthly final.
 The first + second highest ranked players also earn $ weekly.
 After the 4 week month, the top 12 players ranked by weekly points are then invited to the monthly finals (~$380 USD)